How social inequality causes biological harm

 Connecting the dots

 Adversity can create actual, biological changes in utero - and during infancy and early childhood.
-These changes create vulnerability to chronic disease in current and future generations.
-Communities experiencing inter-generational adversity have more chronic diseases.
+These changes create risks that can transfer to the next generations, unless the cycle is broken.
+Communities experiencing inter-generational trauma and adversity have more chronic diseases.
 COVID-19 made this very clear.
 This ongoing adversity has created an epidemic of underlying conditions and susceptibility to chronic disease in the same communities where COVID-19 has been so deadly.

 The consequences of inequality affect us all.
 Addressing the underlying social, economic and environmental inequities in society is the key to solving the epidemic of chronic disease.
 This is because the stressors of adversity have very real-world consequences for public health.
 Everyone should have opportunities to make personal choices that lead to a long and healthy life, regardless of where they live and who they are.